SecureFromScratch/Workshops/hacking/devtools/solutions/scoreboard.md

 # Finding the scoreboard

 ## Expected result / verification
-Access to the scoreboard/hint page or discovery of a hidden resource; evidence: page content, new UI elements, or a flag string.
+Gain access to the scoreboard

 ## Hints
 - Use the Pretty Print ({}) function in Sources to make minified JS readable.